zhuang-xie/Distributed-Computing-Capabilities/Readme.md

 ## Verification

 Load the verification data set and scale the values using the previous scaler.
-Push each row into your model.
-Below are the predicted rounded results I got -
+Use the previous trained model to predict prices.
+Below are the rounded predicted results from my model -

     30.58
     24.96